TsingZ0/verl-GAPO/README.md

 *Group-Adaptive Advantage Calculation Enhancement for GRPO, DAPO, etc.*

 Reinforcement learning (RL) is widely used for post-training large language models (LLMs) in code editing, where group-relative methods like GRPO are popular for their critic-free, normalized advantage estimation.
 However, in real-world code-editing scenarios, reward distributions are often skewed with unpredictable outliers, leading to distorted advantage computation and increased noise.
 To address this issue, we propose Group Adaptive Policy Optimization (GAPO), which adaptively find an outlier-free highest-density interval (HDI) per prompt and then uses the median of that interval as an adaptive Q to replace the group mean in advantage calculation.
-This adaptive Q robustly handles skewed distri- butions—improving generalization on left-skewed cases and specialization on right-skewed ones—while remaining plug-and-play and efficient.
+This adaptive Q robustly handles skewed distributions while remaining plug-and-play and efficient.

 ### How to Use